EJOOSTEROP/mimosa/README.md

 <h3 align="center">mimosa</h3>

   <p align="center">
-    The ELT part of a modern data stack with working data pipelines using cloud functionality.
+    The ELT part of a modern data stack with practical data pipelines using cloud functionality.
     <br />
     <a href="https://github.com/EJOOSTEROP/mimosa"><strong>Explore the docs »</strong></a>
     <br />